Everybody loves a great day by the sea, and Felixstowe has great days for everyone.

 From playing on the seafront amusements, building sandcastles on the beach, walking the promenade and exploring the Edwardian gardens, to shopping in our bustling town centre, eating in one of the many restaurants, bird watching at the nature reserve or uncovering history at the magnificent fort and museum, there really is so much to see and do.

 Visit Felixstowe and have your own great day by the sea!

 Nestled between the rivers Orwell and Deben on the east coast of England, Felixstowe is a charming Edwardian seaside town with a vibrant town centre and a wonderful mix of attractions and activities to suit all ages and interests.

 Promenade along the seafront with its fine Edwardian architecture, colourful beach huts and four miles of lovely beaches - don't forget your bucket and spade!
 Overlooking the waters are the newly restored Seafront Gardens, with their colourful and unusual planting, historical features and structures stretching for a kilometre.

-For family fun, try your luck on the slot machines at Family Amusements, head to the thrilling children's rides at Manning's and Ocean Boulevard, make a splash at the Leisure Centre or challenge your friends to a round of Adventure Golf.
+For family fun, try your luck on the slot machines at Felixstowe Pier, head to the thrilling children's rides at Manning's and Ocean Boulevard, make a splash at the Leisure Centre or challenge your friends to a round of Adventure Golf.